-SSHRC has a Research Data Archiving Policy specifying that data be made available within 2 years:
+- SSHRC (Social Sciences and Humanities Research Council) has a Research Data Archiving Policy specifying that data be made available within 2 years:

 "All research data collected with the use of SSHRC funds must be preserved and made available for use by others within a reasonable period of time.
 SSHRC considers "a reasonable period" to be within two years of the completion of the research project for which the data was collected".

-CIHR has an Open Access Policy that indicates,
+- CIHR (Canadian Institutes of Health Research) has an Open Access Policy that indicates,

 - Data must be kept for 5 years: